bumzu/DestinyRaidImages/README.md

 Image archive of Maps, Encounter Mechanics, Loot Tables etc. in Destiny 2

 ### How to Use
-1. Ctrl+F to find the encounter/raid you're looking for
+1. Use the menu on the top right of this README to find the raid you're looking for
-2. Copy/Paste Image into Discord etc.
+2. Right click on link --> Copy Link Address --> Paste in Discord.
+The image(s) should embed correctly.

 ## Crota's End
 1. [Abyss](https://raw.githubusercontent.com/bumzu/DestinyRaidImages/main/Crota's%20End/Abyss.jpg)